 Researchers, research organizations, infrastructure partners, publishers, repositories, funders, and ORCID staff all generate requests, which have to be managed collectively.
 We have limited resources and cannot implement everything, and nor should we.
 All requests are, therefore, considered in the context of our capacity to meet both them and the needs of our community as a whole.

-We plan our development cycles using the following process:
+We incorporate suggestions and plan our development cycles using the following process:

 - Plan and prioritize.
-Each week we review the features we are currently planning alongside our existing workload and any newly suggested ideas, and prioritized them.
-We consider the ideas and features to incorporate and prioritize them for inclusion in based on the following factors:
+User suggestions are added to ORCID’s public User Feedback Trello Board and member and integrators suggestions are added to the Member and Integrators Feedback Trello Board.
+There we review the suggestions alongside our existing workload and prioritized them.
+We consider the feedback and features to incorporate and prioritize them for inclusion in based on the following factors:

 - How closely does the feature fit ORCID's vision and mission?